 Since disabilities come in many forms, including some that may not be visible, it is important to ask each person about their own unique needs and preferences.
 Instructions should be clear and simple.
 Consider using pictures, gestures, and objects that can help illustrate words and instructions (For example: Point to your ID picture as you say who you are and point to any protective equipment as you speak about it.).

-Also, you may need to have qualified interpreters for people who speak languages other than English or for people who are Deaf or hard of hearing and communicate using American Sign Language (ASL).
+Also, you may need to qualify interpreters for people who speak languages other than English or for people who are Deaf or hard of hearing and communicate using American Sign Language (ASL).
 If you can’t get an interpreter, you can use a video remote interpreting (VRI) service, which works similarly to FaceTime or Skype.
-For ASL support, FEMA offers interpretation service that can be accessed with a smartphone.
+For ASL support, FEMA offers an interpretation service that can be accessed with a smartphone.
 Learn more online at www.femavri.com.